 NCDA is a large, complex Association that needs clear goals and continuity of direction to ensure its relevance to its membership and to the public in a rapidly changing social context.
 A long-range (three-year) plan can provide general direction to the board and provide continuity as leadership changes.
-The Long-Range Plan is intended to give general direction, which will be more clearly defined through the annual plan, annual budget, and annual program of work, which incorporate specific goals for each NCDA standing committee and special interest group.
-The Long-Range Plan should:
+The Strategic Plan is intended to give general direction, which will be more clearly defined through the annual plan, annual budget, and annual program of work, which incorporate specific goals for each NCDA standing committee and council.
+The Strategic Plan should:

 - 1. List NCDA goals. - 2.
 Give priority ratings to each goal.
 These ratings should guide the allocation of effort and money. - 3.
 Suggest objectives for achieving priority goals. - 4.
 Be reviewed annually and updated no less than every three years through an analysis of future trends and through a survey of NCDA leaders (board, chairpersons, state division presidents, and other career development leaders). - 5.
-Be implemented by the board and chairpersons. - 6.
+Be implemented by the board and chairpersons and posted on the website - 6.
 Be considered as the main priority for expenditure of funds.
-Other goals should be initiated only after the priority goals as stated in the Long-Range Plan have adequately been achieved.
+Other goals should be initiated only after the priority goals as stated in the Strategic Plan have adequately been achieved.